 Many of the most practical cryptosystems lack a full security proof in the standard model.
 Nevertheless, we can gain confidence in their security by heuristically treating one or more of the building blocks as an "ideal" object implemented as an oracle.
 Prominent examples include random oracles, ideal ciphers, generic groups, etc. Proofs in idealized models are often very different from standard crypto proofs, requiring both reductions and query complexity arguments.

 The general structure of an Affine Determinant Program (ADP): the program is specified by a collection of matrices.
-To evaluate the program on input x, first compute the linear combination of matrices, where the coefficients are the inut bits.
+To evaluate the program on input x, first compute the linear combination of matrices, where the coefficients are the input bits.
 Then take the determinant.
-We give candudate obfuscators for such programs, which can be lifted to obfuscators for general programs using known techniques.
+We give candidate obfuscators for such programs, which can be lifted to obfuscators for general programs using known techniques.
 We use this obfuscator to construct public key encryption with very fast key generation.
 See .

 Crypto Math

-Intractible mathematical problems are the heart of modern cryptography.
+Intractable mathematical problems are the heart of modern cryptography.
 Unfortunately, until someone proves that P≠NP, the intractability of such problems cannot be proven unconditionally and can only be conjectured.
 Then how do we discover novel mathematical structures, figure out how to use them, and gain confidence in their security?
 Through extensive study, development of new applications, attacks, and mitigations.

 A representation of our traitor tracing algorithm built on top of threshold broadcast encryption.
 This tracing algorithm plays a crucial role in constructing the first traitor tracing scheme from pairings with O(N1/3) sized parameters, overcoming a quadratic barrier that had stood for almost 15 years.
 See .